SumoLogic/sumologic-python-sdk/scripts/hierarchies/README.md

 3> Download the json hierarchy configuration file for one of the hierarchies ([Application Serview View](ApplicationServiceView.json), [Service Application View](ServiceApplicationView.json) or [Real User Monitoring](RealUserMonitoring.json)).
 You can also create your using the samples provided.

+4> Sumo Logic user whose role has "Manage Entity Type Configs" permissions is required which you will use to login and generate access_id/access_keys using the instructions in [doc](https://help.sumologic.com/Manage/Security/Access-Keys#manage-your-access-keys-on-preferences-page).

 Note: The below command first deletes any existing hierarchy with same name and then deploys the new hierarchy.

 Tested on: